RichardFelix/Pin_Games/README.md

 # Summary

 Launch and catalog your games.
 All in one place as it should be :-).
 Catalog your games you have installed, want to play later and are on your wishlist.
 Also stores what launcher game is connected to, so you will never forget again ;-).
-Also added filter, save data, search functionality and complete front-end rewrite using JS Web Componenets in v2.0.0 release!!
+Also added filter, save data, search functionality and complete front-end rewrite using JS Web Components in v2.0.0 release!!

 ![App with a bunch of games added](https://github.com/RichardFelix/Pin_Games/blob/main/ReadME_images/default.png?raw=true)